 's designer.
 As far as gameplay is concerned, there are many parallels to the classic Monopoly

 board game.
 Players roll dice and go around a board, purchasing properties and trying to earn a required sum of money to win a match.
-However, players can also earn money by buying and selling stocks, by winning minigames, by drawing Venture Cards, and by collecting a card suit (diamond, club, heart, spade) & returning to start.
+However, players can also earn money by buying and selling stocks, by winning minigames, by drawing Venture Cards, and by collecting card suits (diamond, club, heart, spade) and returning to start.

 ...Oh, and instead of players being represented by wheelbarrows and top hats, they get to control characters such as Angelo

 , Cloud Strife